niclee1803/Hospital-Management-System-HMS/README.md

 * View Patient Medical users for Patients and Doctors:
   * Patient can view their own medical record
   * Doctor can view medical records of patients under their care
+  *
 * Doctor can update medical records (diagnoses, treatments, and prescriptions) of patients under their care
-  *
-* Patient can view their medical record
 * Patient can update their contact info (Phone number and email)
 *